Cyprus national under-21 football team: Current squad

+Players born on or after 1 January 2004 are eligible for 2027 UEFA European Under-21 Championship qualifying games.

-The following players were called up for the friendly matches against Romania on 14 October 2025.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification Group A matches against Romania, Kosovo and San Marino on 25, 30 September and 6 October 2026; respectively.

-Caps and goals correct as of 9 September 2025, after the match against Finlan.
+Caps and goals correct as of 25 September 2026, after the match against Romania.